tacman/msgphp/docs/cookbook/configuring-doctrine-orm.md

 ### Without Automatic Hydration

 To hydrate the primitive identifier value instead of a value object, the type can be configured regularly.
-Without nullability it requires to couple with a known identifier class.
+It requires to couple with a known identifier class.
 [Read more](../infrastructure/doctrine-orm.md#hydration).

 ```php
 <?php